thejamesgore/ga-projects/GA-Project-3/README.md

   }, [])
 ```

-As the getAllCountries function gets all data related to where a user has visited not just the country names we need to filter this down to just country names matching the current user and set it to some state `setUserCountries`.
-However as our database at the time recorded the username of our users when they posted data and not the userId I had to match `userId.data.username`.
-We've changed this in our backend so now userId is displayed also however this is not reflected in our frontend yet.
-For better semantic sense `setUserCountries` could be `setCountryNames`.
+As the `getAllCountries` function gets all data related to where a user has visited, we filter this down to just country names matching the current user and set it to some state with `setUserCountries`.
+However, as our database at the time recorded the username of our users when they posted data and not the `userId` I had to match `userId.data.username`.
+We have changed this in our backend so now `userId` is displayed also.
+For better semantic sense `setUserCountries` could be called `setCountryNames`.

-As we will also use this data to map over our MembersCard.js component and I didn't want to filter the data again later I set this newly filtered data to it's own state to use later `setCountryData`.
-For better semantic sense this could be `setFilteredCountryData`.
+As we will also use this data to map over our MembersCard.js component and I did not wish to filter the data again, I set this newly filtered data to its own state with `setCountryData` for later use.
+For better semantic sense this could be called `setFilteredCountryData`.

 ```Javascript
 useEffect(() => {